kayyyng/Machine-Learning/README.md

 # Machine-Learning
-The repository enclosed different machine learning models I have come across throughout my study in Decision Analytics.
+The repository enclosed different machine learning models I have constructed throughout my study in Decision Analytics.
 The models are divided into two categories:

 - models using scikit-learn; and
 - models built from scratch